TakeprofitTechnology/ReleaseNotes/TPT Bridge MT4.md

 # MT4 Takeprofit Bridge

+## Version 26.08.31.38 (31 August, 2026)
+### Changes
+* Fixed a start-up failure on installations with a large backup folder: the start-up scan no longer reads the backup folders, so the Bridge starts normally even where backups have already accumulated.
+* Backup copies of configuration files are now saved with a .bak extension (for example 20260827_101010.Rules.ini.bak), which keeps them out of the file set MetaTrader copies between servers.
+Uploads to the report server are unaffected.
+* Backup copies older than 30 days are now deleted automatically at start, including those left by earlier versions.
+The folder holding copies waiting to be uploaded to the report server is not touched.
+* When several connectors share one symbols file, it is now backed up once per operation instead of once per connector, so identical duplicate backups are no longer created.
+* If a settings change is applied but its backup copy cannot be written, the error message now also states that this settings version will not reach the report server.

 ## Version 26.07.25.79 (27 July, 2026)
 ### Features
 * Added a "Position lifetime" filter to the Rules tab in the Web GUI.
 You can set an exact value or a range in seconds, and the configured action is applied to matching positions on close.
 The setting is included in Rules import and export.